MicrosoftDocs/power-platform/ps-docs/overview.md

 [This article is prerelease documentation and is subject to change.]

-Project “Sophia” is a new generation of AI-first business app that helps users with complex, cross functional tasks and offers a new way to discover, visualize, and interact with business data.
+Project “Sophia” is a new generation of AI-first business app that helps users with complex, cross functional tasks, and offers a new way to discover, visualize, and interact with business data.

 Project “Sophia” offers has an AI- powered, user-friendly research canvas and large language model powered blueprints.
-The research canvas helps you create exploratory journeys and understand business data with AI-generated charts and insights without the need for data mining and creating visuals.
+The research canvas helps you create exploratory journeys and understand business data with AI-generated charts and insights without the need to mine data and create visuals.
 The app provides quick insights and recommends the next steps.
 You can start with a question and explore different options.
 Or you can continue iterating until you get the best possible outcome.

 > [!IMPORTANT]
 > - Project “Sophia” is only available in the US region.